 By elevating your feet, you shift the focus of pushups from chest to shoulders, the higher your feet, the more shoulder involvement.
 Simply elevate your feet on a sturdy bench, chair, desk and start pushing.

 5. Pull Ups Chin Ups

 Work the entire shoulder girdle (joint and surrounding muscles).
-Before you start spend time hanging from the bar to help strengthen and stabilize the shoulder.
-Pull ups use an overhand grip and involve more back muscles, chin ups use an underhand grip with palms facing you and involve more arm/bicep muscle.
+Before you start to spend time hanging from the bar to help strengthen and stabilize the shoulder.
+Pull-ups use an overhand grip and involve more back muscles, chin ups use an underhand grip with palms facing you and involve more arm/bicep muscle.
 How To Do The Perfect Pullup.

 6. Seated Presses